 custom_components.
 It might be that one already exists, that's fine too.
 This is the folder that Home Assistant will look at when looking for custom code.

 The Home Assistant API has two variants: a synchronous and an asynchronous version (asyncio).
 This development course will focus on the synchronous version.

 To verify that everything is working correctly, let's create a small Hello World component.
 To do so, create a file called

 hello_world.py in your custom components folder.
 Copy paste the following content to it:

 # The domain of your component.
 Equal to the filename of your component.
 DOMAIN = "hello_world" def setup(hass, config): """Setup the hello_world component.""" # States are in the format DOMAIN.OBJECT_ID. hass.states.set("hello_world.Hello_World", "Works!") # Return boolean to indicate that initialization was successfully. return True

 hass, we should see log entries stating that

 hello_world component was loaded.
-What is more, additional state card shall appear within main panel.
+What is more, an additional state card will appear within the main panel.

 2018-04-03 21:44:20 INFO (MainThread) [homeassistant.loader] Loaded hello_world from custom_components.hello_world 2018-04-03 21:44:20 INFO (MainThread) [homeassistant.setup] Setting up hello_world